Discrete Imprecise Copulas: Discrete quasi-copulas, their defects, and discrete imprecise copulas

 \end{enumerate} \end{definition} It follows from a result of Montes et al. \cite[Prop.
-2]{MMPV} that given an imprecise copula then both $P$ and $Q$ are quasi-copulas and $P(r,s)\leq Q(r,s)$ for all $(r,s)\in L_n^2$, i.e., $P\leq Q$ in the entry-wise order.
+2]{MMPV} that given a (discrete) imprecise copula then both $P$ and $Q$ are quasi-copulas and $P(r,s)\leq Q(r,s)$ for all $(r,s)$, i.e., $P\leq Q$ in the point-wise order.
 We also assume for any imprecise copula $(P,Q)$ that both $P$ and $Q$ are proper quasi-copulas.
 Dibala et al \cite[Thm.
 5.2]{DS-PMK} show that a pair $(P,Q)$ of quasi-copulas is an imprecise copula if and only if $P_M\le Q$ and $P\le Q_O$.
 There, the authors also observed that $(P,P_M)$ and $(Q_O,Q)$ are imprecise copulas as well.
 Repeating the operations on the first of the latter two imprecise copulas, one obtains $P\leq (P_M)_O\leq P_M\leq Q$, so that $((P_M)_O,P_M)$ is an imprecise copula inside the original imprecise copula.
 Iterating the process further, we get a sequence of embedded quasi-copulas $(P_k,Q_k)$ given by $P_0=P, Q_0=Q$ and $P_k=(Q_{k})_O, Q_k=(P_{k-1})_M$.
-The limiting pair $(\overline{P},\overline{Q})$ is also an imprecise copula which satisfies the equalities $(\overline{P})_M=\overline{Q}$ and $(\overline{Q})_O=P$.
+The limiting pair $(\overline{P},\overline{Q})$ is also an imprecise copula which satisfies the equalities $(\overline{P})_M=\overline{Q}$ and $(\overline{Q})_O=\overline{P}$.
 See \cite[Prop.
 10]{FinalS} for the results on the iteration process.

-\begin{definition} An imprecise copula $(P,Q)$ is \emph{self-dual} if $P_M=Q$ and $Q_O=P$.
-Alternatively, we say that a pair of quasi-copulas $(P,Q)$ is \emph{a dual pair} if $(P,Q)$ is self-dual.
-Furthermore, if $P,Q\in\Q_n'$ and $A=A(P)$, $B=A(Q)$ then we say that a pair of ASM $(A,B)$ is \emph{a dual pair} if $(P,Q)$ is a self-dual imprecise copula, i.e., if $(P,Q)$ is a dual pair of quasi-copulas. \end{definition}
+\begin{definition} A (discrete) imprecise copula $(P,Q)$ is \emph{self-dual} if $P_M=Q$ and $Q_O=P$.
+Alternatively, we say that a pair of (discrete) quasi-copulas $(P,Q)$ is \emph{a dual pair} if $(P,Q)$ is a self-dual (discrete) imprecise copula.
+Furthermore, if $P,Q\in\Q_n'$ and $A=A(P)$, $B=A(Q)$ then we say that a pair of ASM $(A,B)$ is \emph{a dual pair} if $(P,Q)$ is a self-dual discrete imprecise copula, i.e., if $(P,Q)$ is a dual pair of discrete quasi-copulas. \end{definition}

 It follows from Definition~\ref{def:imco} that an imprecise copula $(P,Q)$ is self-dual if and only if $D_M^P=D_O^Q$.

 An example of a discrete imprecise copula $(P,Q)$, where both $P$ and $Q$ are quasi-copulas of minimal range of size $7$, is given by Omladi\v{c} and Stopar \cite[Ex.
 11]{FinalS}.
 The same example gives a self-dual discrete imprecise copula which is then extended to a dual pair of proper full-domain quasi-copulas in \cite[Sect.
 5]{K-BKOS}.
 In Section~\ref{isolated pairs}, we provide a generalization of this example to finer grids of size $n\ge 8$.